T

 museum

 Visit the iconic blue house where Frida Kahlo was born, lived, and died.
-Explore her personal belongings, art, and the beautiful garden.
+Explore her personal belongings, artwork, and the charming garden.
+It offers a deeply personal glimpse into the artist's life.

 4. Evening